Why your sunscreen might not be protecting you

 SPF (Sun Protection Factor):

-SPF , or Sun Protection Factor, is a European index that indicates the level of protection of a sunscreen against UVB rays.
+SPF, or Sun Protection Factor, is a European index that indicates the level of protection of a sunscreen against UVB rays.

 SPF Percentage of UVB blocked Recommendations

-15 About 93% Low exposure
+15 Approximately 93% Low exposure

-30 About 97% Moderate exposure
+30 Approximately 97% Moderate exposure

-50 About 98% High exposure, light skin
+50 Approximately 98% Strong exposure, fair skin

 2. How do sunscreens work?